hugoware/gameshow/data/css/tools/css_validator.markdown

 #///

-# "Validation"
+# Why Bother?

-CSS still works even if it's not valid... it's the flexible nature of the web.
+Like most things on the web, CSS still works even if it's not valid.
+Even the W3C addresses why validation is important even though it doesn't appear to offer any benefits.

-_I should probably go back and look at my site now..._
+**So, why bother validate?**

+#/// Benefits

+There are a few reasons why you might consider validating your CSS.

+* More reliable across different browsers
+* Verify "Standards Compliance" to help future proof your site